LinkedIn Facebook Twitter Youtube

 Max Cheprasov

-Max Cheprasov Former Chief Automation Officer Dentsu
+Max Cheprasov, Former Chief Automation Officer, Dentsu

 Nischay Mittal, Global Head – Automation/AI, Zinnov, converses with Max Cheprasov, Former Chief Automation Officer, Dentsu, to unlock the intricacies of everything Automation.
 How can enterprises scale their Automation journeys to achieve the desired ROI?
 What is the playbook for enterprises to truly scale Automation practices?
 Max, a true-blue digital native, answers these and more such burning questions and sheds light on multiple interesting aspects of leveraging Automation to holistically transform enterprises and generate significant value in the long run.
 Tune into this podcast and take away interesting and insightful food for thought.